How Applying Twice Can Land You the Job

 While the sting of rejection hurt, the process was a huge learning experience.
 I wasn’t ready to begin the job search.
 I took the next few months to really develop an understanding of what I wanted out of my first job and what type of company was a good fit for me.
 As fate had it, I realized that AlphaSights actually satisfied all of my needs and goals.
 The difference this time, however, was that I was able to articulate why.
 I knew that I was a stronger candidate and had nothing to lose by applying again.
 My persistence was rewarded, and two weeks later, I was offered a full-time position.

 The lesson here is that an initial no doesn’t need to be a permanent no. There are several ways to improve your application throughout the job search process and transform you into a more desirable candidate.
 You can improve your resume or work on how you come across in an interview, experience, or accomplish something meaningful, or in my case, develop a clear understanding of your early-stage professional goals.

 There is a huge misconception that you need to know what you want to do for the rest of your life right after college.
 In reality, no employer expects you to have your life mapped out at age 22.
 Employers are merely looking for you to understand what you’re trying to get out of your first couple of years as a professional, what skills you’re hoping to develop, and what type of professional you aspire to be.
 In my case, the ability to articulate this and how AlphaSights would help me get there made me a much more desirable candidate the second time around.

 The moral of my story isn’t to apply everywhere multiple times until something sticks.
 Rather, if you improve your application or desirability in a meaningful way, it doesn’t hurt to apply again.

-Ethan joined AlphaSights in August of 2014 and serves as an Associate on our Corporate segment.
+Ethan joined AlphaSights in August of 2014 and served as an Associate on our Corporate segment.